Market Linked CDs Offer a Powerful Duo—Market Exposure with Principal Protection

 Investors looking for higher return potential than the fixed yields offered by traditional CDs should consider MLCD attributes before investing, some of which include:

-- Capital protection: Similar to traditional CDs, MLCDs offer a full return of principal when held to maturity, backed by FDIC insurance, up to applicable limits.
+• Capital protection: Similar to traditional CDs, MLCDs offer a full return of principal when held to maturity, backed by FDIC insurance, up to applicable limits, like corporate bonds or treasuries.
+This income is subject to certain contingencies and is not guaranteed.

-- Statement value and liquidity: MLCDs are long-term investments designed to be held to maturity.
-The value of a MLCD is influenced by market factors and time remaining to maturity, and selling prior to maturity may result in a loss.
+• Statement value and liquidity: MLCDs are long- term investments designed to be held to maturity.
+The value of a MLCD is influenced by market factors and time remaining to maturity.
+Selling prior to maturity may result in a loss.
 Furthermore, there is no guaranteed secondary market for MLCDs.
 Though issuing banks have historically provided liquidity, they are under no legal obligation to do so.

 In times of market volatility, investors may be hesitant to engage in the equity markets.
 For those who are comfortable with a longer term buy-and-hold investment though, MLCDs can offer the opportunity to pursue equity-like returns with the peace of mind of principal protection and FDIC insurance, up to applicable limits.